Virosa/FishNet-Examples/README.md

 Official Examples are here:
 https://github.com/FirstGearGames/FishNet-Examples/

 Disclaimer: Use my code at your own risk and discretion.
-Most likely some of it may be really bad convention.
-At the very least, take my examples with a grain of salt.
+Some of the code may be outright bad, some may be pretty good.
+Don't forget a grain of salt.